 Review some basic

-internet search engines work then complete the tutorial
+internet search engines work before starting

 your research for the following written assignment.
 This additional online